storacha/filecoin-services/service_contracts/tools/README.md

 1. **Deploy new implementation**: The script deploys a new implementation contract
 2. **Upgrade proxy**: Uses `upgradeToAndCall` to point the proxy to the new implementation
-3. **Initialize V2**: Calls `initializeV2` to set the new proving period parameters

 ### Important Notes for Upgrades:

 - The original `initialize` function can only be called once during initial deployment
-- For upgrades, use `initializeV2` to set the new proving period parameters
+- Use `configureProvingPeriod` to set the new proving period parameters
-- The upgrade script automatically calls `initializeV2` as part of the upgrade process
 - Storage layout is preserved - new variables are added at the end of existing storage

 ## Proving Period Parameters